German Football League: History

-Early years (1979–1982)
+Early years (1977–1982)

 The history of American football in Germany, outside the US Army bases in the country, began in 1977, when the Frankfurter Löwen were formed as the first club to play the game in Germany.
 At first, this team was only able to play US Army teams, lacking German opposition.
-The formation of the league dates back to a German TV interview with Alexander Sperber, son of a U.S. Army soldier and German mother, which created enough interest to form a number of teams and the league, referred to as German-American Football League.
+The formation of the league dates back to a West German TV interview with Alexander Sperber, son of a U.S. Army soldier and German mother, which created enough interest to form a number of teams and the league, referred to as German-American Football League.
 In March 1979, the AFBD, the American Football Federation of Germany (American-Football-Bund Deutschland), was formed, the first of its kind in Europe.
 This organisation, in 1982, was replaced by the AFVD, the American Football Association of Germany (American-Football-Verband Deutschland).

 In 1979, the American-Football-Bundesliga, later to be renamed the German Football League, was formed, consisting of six clubs, the Frankfurter Löwen, Ansbach Grizzlies, Düsseldorf Panther, Munich Cowboys, Berliner Bären, and Bremerhaven Seahawks.
 Of those six, the top two teams would contest the first ever German Bowl on 10 November 1979.
 The first-ever league game was held on 4 August 1979, played between the Frankfurter Löwen and the Düsseldorf Panther, and ended in a victory for Frankfurt.

 The league saw a split in its second and third season, with Düsseldorf and Bremerhaven leaving the competition to take part in a separate, short-lived competition, the Nordwestdeutsche Football Liga – NFL.
 By 1981, the Bundesliga was expanded to two regional divisions of seven clubs each.
 The early years of the league were dominated by two teams, Frankfurt and Ansbach, who met each other in the first three editions of the German Bowl.
 Of those, Frankfurt won the first two, remaining unbeaten in 1979, and Ansbach the last.
 The era of the Frankfurter Löwen was hereby ended and the club went defunct in the mid-1980s, while the Ansbach Grizzlies continued to be an outstanding team, playing in all of the first eight German Bowls.
 Unlike the first season, play-off semi finals were played in 1980 and 1981 to determine the two German Bowl contestants.
 From 1982, the play-offs were enlarged to include a quarter final round as well.